djmgit/DeathStar/README.md

 }
 ```
 and for permission you can use - ```arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole``` so that the lambda function can upload logs to CloudWatch.
+In subsequent releases, the role creation will be automated so that DeathStar can create the role for itself and then destroy the role once test is done.
+However as
+of now its manual.